logo

 A. What Is A Floating PV?

-As we all would agree, solar power, especially the installation of floating solar power plants have gained significant popularity and acceptance in the energy sector.
-PV installations have proved to be cost efficient and carbon-light way of producing every from the solar radiation.
+As we all would agree, solar power, especially the installation of floating solar power plants, has gained significant popularity and acceptance in the energy sector.
+PV installations have proved to be a cost-efficient and carbon-light way of producing energy from the solar radiation.
 Excluding the high initial investment, another big challenge for making PV installations more abundant is the need for land.
-While in large countries like Australia, the USA, or India availability of land is not a constraint, in many small countries, or islands like Japan, Malaysia, etc. availability of land is a major constraint.
+While in large countries like Australia, the USA, or India, availability of land is not a constraint, in many small countries or islands like Japan, Malaysia, etc., availability of land is a major constraint.

 Floating PVs are quite similar to normal PV installations, except for the fact that they are installed on a water body, thereby eliminating the need for land.
-Many times, even in large countries having plenty of lands available, the land in the vicinity of prime energy consumers (i.e. cities, industrial zones, etc.) is not available or highly unaffordable.
-Floating PV, also popularly known as ‘floatovoltaic’ is an attractive option at such places since it is independent of land availability.
-Especially at places where land is a roadblock, floating solar installations are a positive step for energy generation.
+Many times, even in large countries having plenty of land available, the land in the vicinity of prime energy consumers (i.e. cities, industrial zones, etc.) is not available or highly unaffordable.
+Floating PV, also popularly known as ‘floatovoltaic,’ is an attractive option at such places since it is independent of land availability.
+Especially in places where land is a roadblock, floating solar installations are a positive step for energy generation.

 B. Why Is Floating PV A Good Idea?